 When a traditional plan benefit recipient has received benefits for 12 months, an annual cost of living adjustment (COLA) is provided.
 This COLA is calculated on the base retirement benefit at the date of retirement and is not compounded.
-For those who retired prior to January 7, 2013, the COLA will continue to be a 3 percent simple annual COLA.
-For those retiring subsequent to January 7, 2013, beginning in 2019, the COLA is based on the average percentage increase in the Consumer Price Index, capped at 3 percent.
-Cost-of living adjustments for OPERS members in 2022 will be 3 percent for all those eligible to receive the annual benefit increase.
+Members retiring under the combined plan receive a cost-of-living adjustment on the defined benefit portion of their pension benefit.
+For those who retired prior to January 7, 2013, the COLA is 3 percent.
+For those retiring on or after January 7, 2013, beginning in 2019, the adjustment is based on the average percentage increase in the Consumer Price Index, capped at 3 percent.